mozilla/hackweek-avatar-maker/CUSTOMIZING.md

 - name the file according to the editor's naming convention (see [Asset Names](#asset-names)),
 - use the `Upload Custom Part` button to add your model to the avatar.

 Each part of the avatar is designed to work with same skeleton.
-In order for your custom model to work correctly in the editor, you will need to bind your mesh to this skeleton.
-We would like to release a `.blend` file with examples to help you get started.
-For now though, your best bet is to consult the existing hubs docs for [creating custom avatars](https://hubs.mozilla.com/docs/creators-advanced-avatar-customization.html#modify-base-robot-template).
+In order for your custom model to work correctly in the editor, you will need to bind your mesh to this skeleton. https://github.com/mozilla/hackweek-avatar-maker/blob/main/assets/blender/avatar-casual_share.zip

+For more information on creating avatars for Hubs, you can consult the existing hubs docs for [creating custom avatars](https://hubs.mozilla.com/docs/creators-advanced-avatar-customization.html#modify-base-robot-template).

 ## Creating your own avatar maker